Polymehr/renpydeskgen/README.md

 directory before `make_absolute.sh` has been run.
 The specification demands that the paths to scripts that should be executed are absolute.
-Because of this file managers might refuse to execute it or assume incorrect current working directory.
+Because of this file managers might refuse to execute it or assume an incorrect current working directory.
 If the desktop file does not work, try running `make_absolute.sh`.
 After making the paths absolute, `renpy_desktop_generator.sh` should not be moved to a different location.
 You may also want to install the desktop file to have access to its actions.
-See `desktop-file-install`.
+To do that see `desktop-file-install`.

 Please note that this feature may is not supported by all file managers.
-Somtimes, activating running executable files will help.
+Sometimes, activating running executable files will help.
 I made some tests and got the following results:
 Name                      | Desktop Environment   | Status
 --------------------------|-----------------------|------------------------------------------